ILeybourne/COMP2913-Software-Engineering-Project-Sports-Centre-Management-Project/README.md

 This file is intended to give a general overview of all of these files.

+## Important Information
+The [Google Drive](https://drive.google.com/drive/folders/1V5RevX7kC0lr3WkIBLYp0s5wWk5fcJMx?usp=sharing) folder contains all of the information and material not in the repository.

+## Wiki

+The wiki can be found [here](https://gitlab.com/sgarwood/comp2913-sports-centre-management-project/-/wikis/home)

 ## API

 Please see the [wiki](https://gitlab.com/sgarwood/comp2913-sports-centre-management-project/-/wikis/API-Technical-Reference) for Technical Reference with respect to the API